-While small changes are great to do after a breakup (for self-confidence), I recommend not going overbook with new looks.
+While small changes are great to do after a breakup (for self-confidence), I recommend not going overboard with new looks.

-Things like chopping off all your hair and getting implants will not give you the satisfaction you're looking for.
+Things like chopping off all your hair and getting implants will not give you the satisfaction you're looking for, for example.

 - Stalk them on social media.